-Growth and development were primarily noted in the Socioeconomic and M&I Sector analyses, although population growth and decline will cause impacts from drought to manifest with more or less severity across the board.
+Growth and development are primarily noted in the Socioeconomic and M&I Sector analyses in Annex B, although population growth and decline will cause impacts from drought to manifest with more or less severity across the board.
 Population growth was factored into socioeconomic vulnerability by designating the fastest growing counties as most vulnerable to drought impacts.
 Drought can severely challenge a public water supplier through depletion of the raw water supply and greatly increased customer water demand; and any impacts to municipal providers can be exacerbated by increased water demands brought about by a growing population.
 If a county or city is growing rapidly, the entity may have difficulties securing new sources of water while maintaining a comfortable margin of storage in case of drought.
-In a general, counties experiencing higher growth are also likely to experience increased competition over existing water supplies.
+In general, counties experiencing higher growth are also likely to experience increased competition over existing water supplies.

-Table 11 shows county population and growth rates, and Figure 19 shows population by county (illustrated with gray circles) and shading to represent projected growth rates of -10-0%, 0-9%, 10-49%, 50-99%, and 100% or greater, respectively, as a percentage increase from 2010-2040.
-Counties with already large populations and high projected growth include Weld, El Paso, Larimer, Mesa, Douglas, and Adams Counties.
+Table 8 summarizes county population and growth rates, and Figure 21 displays the data in map form, illustrated with gray circles to show growth percentages, while shading represents projected growth rates.
+Projections are from 2010 to 2030.
+Counties with already large populations and high projected growth include Broomfield and Weld Counties.
+Other counties with significant growth rates include Elbert and San Miguel.
 These counties are expected to have correspondingly higher vulnerability to drought as it impacts the M&I and Socioeconomic Sectors (see the M&I and Socioeconomic Sector analyses in Annex B for more discussion).
-Washington County is projected to decrease in population by approximately 9%.
+Counties such as Moffat, Jackson, Las Animas, and Kit Carson (among others) are projected to decrease in population anywhere from 0.71% to 0.01%.